What Are the Healthiest Shoes For Feet?

 For best results, ditch flip flops and unsupportive UGGs.
 Instead, go for well-made shoes with a lace or strap and a low, broad heel.

 - Benefits of laces - a lace for a shoe works very much like a corset.
-Laces allow the wear variable comfort to support their instep (the front arch of the foot, leading up to the ankle) but not only do laced shoes have hosts of benefits for those with a higher instep, they also encase the foot allowing it to maintain its shape within the shoe and give added support to that structure for longer periods of time
+Laces allow the wear variable comfort to support their instep (the front arch of the foot, leading up to the ankle) but not only do laced shoes have hosts of benefits for those with a higher instep (find out more about what a high step is and how to cater for it with our Free High Instep Guide), but they also encase the foot allowing it to maintain its shape within the shoe and give added support to that structure for long periods of time

 - Low heels - Lower heels on any shoe are going to be better for your foot health; referring back to the weight of a heel strike the higher the heel, the more weight is moving down through to the mid metatarsals (or the front paddy bit)